vesvalo/paysuper-payment-form/README.md

 #### Modal view

-Add `modal=true` as a query parameter into the request URL to run the form in a modal view mode:
+Add `modal=true` as a query parameter in the request URL to run the form in a modal view mode:

 ```http
 http://localhost:8080/order?modal=true